Exploring Issues of Faith & Race

 We have also gone to movies together that deal seriously with issues of race (Just Mercy, Harriet) and have other field trips planned to visit historic sites in Annapolis, the African American Museum and the Underground Railroad Museum near Cambridge, MD.
 Mostly, we have been having honest, heart-searching and heart-breaking conversations about our own attitudes and practices related to race as we seek to become more faithful followers of Jesus Christ.

 Our meetings are always open and you are very welcome to join us anytime.
 We meet on the 4th Tuesday of the month at 7pm.
-Our new book for this month called, How to Be an Anti-Racist by Ibram X. Kendi and you can join us for conversation about this go-to book on Tuesday, July 28 at 7pm via Zoom.
+Check out our Events page for Zoom link information to join our online meetings.
+For more information about the group, contact Rev. Ron.

 Books We Have Read Together